 If you know an area well, this might not be an issue.
 That being said, ever since I started really digging into the area I hunted my entire life using topographic maps (printed, on Google Earth, and on my mobile hunting apps), I have found tons of new spots I never thought of hunting before.
 Why?
 I assumed I knew everything about the area and where the mature bucks liked to go.
 I can tell you, I was wrong.
 Now over the last few years, I have been taking down bigger bucks than I ever have before, all because I research and plan out my hunts.

 You can too.
 All you need to get started is to add a few tools to your toolbox.
 Some of these things you probably know already, but didn’t take the time to put all together.
 All you need to get started is a printed map or any number of mobile hunting apps (if you’re more tech-savvy).
 It doesn’t matter.
 The most important thing is that you know how to do a few key things.
+Watch the video below to see what I am talking about and don’t forget to catch the video at the bottom of the page for some more essential navigation tips.

 - Skills Needed